mysteriumnetwork/winter-is-coming/quests/Zombie_Hole_Punching.md

 Hey, P2P Developer, we're challenging You to punch a hole!

 ## Requirements:
-Build Server which is able to accept Client sessions behind NAT
+Build a Server which is able to accept Client sessions behind NAT

 - Your friends can easily launch a [Game server](../README.md#game-rules) on their home machines
 - You can connect to your friend's server and play from your home